PainfulDiodes/beanzee-bbc-basic/building-BBCZ80.md

 # Building BBC BASIC Z80 with z88dk

 This document explains the process of adapting R.T.
-Russell's BBC BASIC Z80 source code to build with z88dk's assembler (z88dk-z80asm) instead of the original CP/M toolchain.
+Russell's BBC BASIC Z80 source code to build with z88dk's assembler (z88dk-z80asm).

 ## Background

 The original source files use directives and conventions specific to the CP/M assembler toolchain.
-To cross-compile on Linux or macOS, we need to translate these to z88dk-compatible syntax.
+To cross-compile on Linux or macOS, we will translate these to z88dk-compatible syntax.

 ### Original Build Process